 10. Share!
 You don’t need a 4-person table for yourself.
 There’s no requirement to become bosom buddies with the people you’re sharing with, but who knows, you could hit it off.

 11. Don’t leave your things and vanish.
-Someone once asked me to watch their belongings in Koerner and they came back TWO AND A HALF HOURS LATER.
+Someone once asked me to watch their belongings in Koerner and they came back 2 and a half hours later.
 They were lucky I was still there, but don’t hog a seat for that long.
 It’s very unfair to the people who are, you know, actually there.

 12. Find an alternative.
 On nice days, I love eating my lunch outside instead of taking up room inside.
 Of course, this can be difficult in Raincouver, but explore the campus.
 There are tons of lesser-known spots to sit or study.